msievers/mighty_tap/README.md

 [![Test Coverage](https://codeclimate.com/github/msievers/mighty_tap/badges/coverage.svg)](https://codeclimate.com/github/msievers/mighty_tap)
 [![Code Climate](https://codeclimate.com/github/msievers/mighty_tap/badges/gpa.svg)](https://codeclimate.com/github/msievers/mighty_tap)

-Rubys `tap` is a awesome. mighty_tap tries to make it even more awesome by adding some missing features, while maintining full compatibility to the orginal `tap`.
+Rubys `Object#tap` is a awesome. mighty_tap tries to make it even more awesome by adding some missing features, while maintining full compatibility to the orginal `tap`.
 In order to make its usage more pleasant, `mighty_tap` is defined as in instance method on `Object` and aliased to `mtap`.

 ## Why is it even more awesome than `tap` ?
 * you can give it a method name